matthaeusheer/fastcode/README.md

 ```
 export CC=icc
 export CXX=icpc

+mkdir build
+cd build
+cmake ..
+make
 ```
-to use intel compilers.
+to use intel compilers as an example.

 ---

 This will compile all sources and link the targets for (currently, might get updated)
-- benchmark (main executable to run the algorithms on some input and time them)
+- benchmark (the main executable to run any algorithm on some user input and time this)
-- test_units (collection of all unit tests)
-- test_integration (integration tests)
-- test_<unit_test_name> (single unit tests)
+- executables for unit and integration tests

-You can later on build individual targets by make <target_name>.
-Check CMakeLists for available targets.

 Hint: If you use an IDE such as CLion all of this will be handled automatically and you can bild individual targets and run tests directly.